An Automatic Finite-Sample Robustness Metric: When Can Dropping a Little Data Make a Big Difference?: The dependence in thetafun_accuracy is tight

 \subsubsection{Background}

-Following \citet{meager2020aggregating}, we fit the model to all the data from the seven RCTs.
-We model each of the seven distributions using a spike at zero and two lognormal tail distributions, one for the positive realizations of profit and one for the negative realizations.
+Following \citet{meager2020aggregating}, we fit a hierarchical model (hereafter referred to as the ``microcredit model'') to all the data from the seven microcredit RCTs.
+We model each outcome using a spike at zero and two lognormal tail distributions, one for the positive realizations of profit and one for the negative realizations.
 Within the model, microcredit can affect the proportion of data assigned to each of these three components as well as affecting the location and scale of the lognormal tails.
 There is a hierarchical shrinkage element to the model for each parameter.
-The hypervariances of the treatment effects are of particular interest because these capture the variation in effects across studies; this variation provides information about the transportability of results across settings.
-Here we will focus on the treatment effect of microcredit on the location parameters of the tail distributions.
+The hypervariances of the treatment effects are of particular interest because these capture heterogeneity in effects across studies and offer information about the transportability of results across settings.

-The models in the original paper were fit via Hamiltonian Monte Carlo (HMC) in the software package Stan \citep{carpenter2017stan}.
-It is possible to compute the Approximate Maximum Influence Perturbation for HMC, or for any Markov Chain Monte Carlo method, using the tools of Bayesian local robustness \citep{gustafson2000local}, but the sensitivity of simulation-based estimators is beyond the scope of this paper.
-However, there are ways to estimate Bayesian posteriors via optimization; perhaps the most notable among these are Variational Bayes (VB) techniques \citep{blei2016variational}.
-Therefore, to proceed in this section, we fit the model using a variant of Automatic Differentiation Variational Inference (ADVI) \citep{kucukelbir2017advi} and apply our sensitivity analysis to the ADVI estimates.
-Specifically, we apply the version of ADVI described in \citet[Section 5.2]{giordano2018covariances}.
-Since the posterior uncertainty estimates of vanilla ADVI are notoriously inaccurate, we estimated posterior uncertainty using linear response covariances, again from \citet[Section 5.2]{giordano2018covariances}.
-We verified that the posterior means and covariance matrices of the ADVI and MCMC procedures agreed closely.
+The models in the original paper were fit via Hamiltonian Monte Carlo (HMC) with the software package Stan \citep{carpenter2017stan}.
+It is possible to compute the Approximate Maximum Influence Perturbation for HMC, or for any Markov Chain Monte Carlo method, using the tools of Bayesian local robustness \citep{gustafson2000local, giordano2018covariances}, but the sensitivity of simulation-based estimators is beyond the scope of this paper.
+However, there are ways to estimate Bayesian posteriors via Z-estimators, such as with Variational Bayes (VB) techniques \citep{blei2016variational}.\footnote{The Laplace approximation can also be expressed as a Z-estimator.} Specifically, we fit the microcredit model using a variant of Automatic Differentiation Variational Inference (ADVI) described in \citet[Section 5.2]{giordano2018covariances} (see also the original ADVI paper, \citet{kucukelbir2017advi}).
+Since the posterior uncertainty estimates of vanilla ADVI are notoriously inaccurate, we estimated posterior uncertainty using linear response covariances, again following \citet[Section 5.2]{giordano2018covariances}.\footnote{When forming the Approximate Most Influential Set, we approximated the sensitivity only of the posterior means to data removal; the linear response covariances were considered fixed.
+However, when we report the results of re-fitting the model, we did re-calculate the linear response covariances at the new variational optimum.} We verified that the posterior means and covariance estimates produced by our variational procedure and the corresponding estimates from running HMC with Stan were within reasonable agreement relative to the posterior standard deviation.